 While researching inspection software, most of the time you’ll encounter one of these three pricing methods:

 - Recurring monthly fee – A monthly fee is paid to access the reporting system.
 There may be a limit to the number of reports that you can do for free, so be sure to check this.
-Whenever you stop paying the fee, you then lose the ability to create reports.
-If you don’t have several hundred dollars to spend up front this may be a viable option.
-Keep in mind that this will cost you much more in the long run.
+Also, ask about upgrades.
+Are there upgrade fees on top of the monthly costs or all all upgrades included in the cost?

 - Per report fee – You pay a fee for each report you create.
 The average price for a report is around $3-$6.
 This is great for a new inspector with a tight budget, but keep in mind that if you grow your business to just 20 inspections a month, you’ll be spending $120 in monthly fees or be forced to learn a whole new system.

 - One-time payment – You purchase the program for one price and can create unlimited reports.
 There are no monthly or per inspection fees and once you purchase the home inspection software, it’s yours forever.
-These programs are typically more expensive up front, but will save you a lot of money in the long run.
-Considering the alternative methods which can cost $30-$120 a month, this type of program can pay for itself in as little as a few months.
+These programs are typically more expensive up front, but can save you some money in the long run.
+Be sure to ask about upgrade costs. many companies claim a one-time fee then charge you $300 per year to keep the software up to date.
+One time fee software can quickly become more expensive than monthly subscriptions and they usually update and add features much less often.

 A few more things to consider in terms of cost are the customization options of the program.
 Do you have to pay for additional templates or can you create your own?
 Is technical support free or will it cost you an arm and a leg if you need help?